megamos/spice_victims/README.md

 #### Things that needs to be done before launch

-* Fix the header.
-(Styles, pics and maybe some more info)
-* Add admin features to edit and remove links/victims
+* Making victim relation field into select options
+* Adding Discussion forum + Comments
 * Better validations
-* Adding "order by vote" to links
-* #Show page for every Victim with more info
+* Final styling
 * **Adding all the Victims**

 ##### Thoughts